 Since 2014, Maths Hubs and the NCETM have been working together to develop approaches to teaching for mastery.
 Teaching for mastery is a pedagogical approach which aims to develop a deep and connected understanding of maths for all learners, enabling them to enjoy maths and demonstrate high achievement (including in examinations), giving them a sound basis for future learning and preparing them for their future employment.
-In the NCETM's Mastery Magnified pages you will find case studies, interviews and podcasts with some of the secondary teachers we have been working with.
+In the NCETM's Mastery Magnified pages you will find case studies, interviews and podcasts with some of the secondary teachers we have been working with, and interviews with Senior Leaders explaining how the programme has positively impacted upon their schools.

-Over 1,300 Primary Mastery Specialists have completed a development programme and are leading Work Groups involving other primary schools, whilst at secondary there are over 850 Mastery Specialists participating in the programme, many already working with other schools.
-A number of them have shared some of their reflections on how they have developed practices within their own schools in a series of short videos.
-The government has committed substantial funding to support the expansion of teaching for mastery in the coming years, and funding is now available to support the development of an eighth cohort of Secondary Mastery Specialists.
+Over 1,400 Primary Mastery Specialists have completed a development programme and are leading Work Groups involving other primary schools, whilst at secondary there are approximately 1,000 Mastery Specialists participating in the programme, many already working with other schools.
+A number of them have shared some of their reflections on how they have developed practices within their own schools in a series of case studies and videos.
+The government has committed substantial funding to support the expansion of teaching for mastery in the coming years, and funding is now available to support the development of a ninth cohort of Secondary Mastery Specialists.